Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/1-1-WebApp-BgWorker/README.md

 endpoint: Microsoft identity platform
 ---

-# Using integrated token cache between web app and background worker
+# Using an integrated token cache between a web app and a background worker

 ## Scenario

-A .NET Core MVC Web app that uses OpenId Connect to sign in users and then call Microsoft Graph `/me` endpoint.
-It leverages the Microsoft Authentication Library [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to acquire an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for Graph, and the NuGet package `Microsoft.Identity.Web` to configure a distributed token cache.
+A .NET Core MVC Web app that uses OpenId Connect to sign in users and then calls [Microsoft Graph](https://docs.microsoft.com/graph/overview) `/me` endpoint.
+It leverages the Microsoft Authentication Library [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to acquire an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for Graph, and the NuGet package [`Microsoft.Identity.Web`](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki) to configure a distributed token cache.

-Then, a .NET Core console application that shares the same ClientId of the Web App, and can acquire a token for Microsoft Graph silently, using the access token cached from the Web App.
-Although this console application doesn't have user interactions, it doesn't not require *Application Permissions* to call Microsoft Graph.
+Then, a .NET Core console application that shares the same ClientId with the Web App, and can acquire a token for [Microsoft Graph](https://docs.microsoft.com/graph/overview) silently, using the access token cached from the Web App.
+Although this console application doesn't have user interactions, it doesn't not require *Application Permissions* to call [Microsoft Graph](https://docs.microsoft.com/graph/overview).

 ![Diagram](ReadmeFiles/diagram.png)